stoermelder/vcvrack-packone/docs/EightFaceMk2.md

 - 8FACE mk2 can store up to 64 snapshots by its +8 expander.

 **Disclaimer: Loading presets of modules was not designed to be controlled by CV or modulated at audio rate.
-Please do not contact the developers of Rack or any modules when unexpected behaviour occurs (i.e. crashed) or high CPU usage is noticeable.**
+Please do not contact the developers of Rack or any modules when unexpected behaviour occurs (i.e. crashes) or high CPU usage is noticeable.**

 ![8FACE mk2 intro](./EightFaceMk2-intro.gif)